Gillian Robertson: Professional grappling career

+2020–2021

 Robertson has competed for the professional grappling promotion Submission Underground on several occasions while her MMA career was ongoing.
 At SUG 17 on August 30, 2020, she faced Amanda Loewen and lost by armbar in EBI overtime.
 She returned at SUG 20 for the promotion's end of year event on December 30, 2020, and submitted Pearl Gonzalez with a rear-naked choke inside regulation time.
 At SUG 22 on April 25, 2021, Robertson faced Liz Tracy and was lost by armbar in EBI overtime.
 She then returned at SUG 23 on May 23, 2021, where she faced top BJJ competitor Raquel Canuto and was submitted with a guillotine in regulation time.
-At SUG 26 on August 15, 2021, Robertson faced fellow UFC veteran Katlyn Chookagian and won by fastest escape time in EBI overtime.
+At SUG 26 on August 15, 2021, Robertson faced fellow UFC veteran and former UFC Women's Flyweight Championship challenger Katlyn Chookagian and won by fastest escape time in EBI overtime.

 Robertson also took part in a bantamweight Combat Jiu-Jitsu tournament at Medusa 1 on October 2, 2021, getting submitted with a kneebar in the opening round by Nikki Sullivan.
 She faced Chrissy Briggs in a grappling match on the preliminary card of Fury Pro Grappling 3 on December 30, 2021, winning a unanimous decision victory.

+2022–2024

-Robertson returned to the promotion at Fury Pro Grappling 6 to face former UFC strawweight world champion Rose Namajunas in the main event, submitting her with a rear-naked choke in 65 seconds.
+Robertson returned to the promotion at Fury Pro Grappling 6 on December 30, 2022, to face former two-time UFC Women's Strawweight Champion Rose Namajunas in the main event, submitting her with a rear-naked choke in 65 seconds.

+Robertson competed against Montana De La Rosa in the main event of Pit Submission Series 3 on March 23, 2024.
+She won via unanimous decision.